-In the aftermath of the horrific shooting in Orlando, the lives of the families of the 49 victims who were killed, and the more than 50 who were injured, will never be the same.
-But there’s another set of lives that was also affected by this tragedy: the lives of the pets whose humans will either never come home, or won’t come home for a very long time.
+Anytime there’s a tragedy reported in the news, whether it’s a mass shooting, a terror attack, or an accident, our hearts go out to the victims and their families.
+Their lives will never be the same.
+But there’s another set of lives that is also affected by these types of tragedies: the lives of the pets whose humans will either never come home, or won’t come home for a very long time.

 It made me think once again about just how important it is to have a plan in place to provide for our cats’ care during unexpected emergencies.